Application Note 014: Monitoring labile, high-boiling organic vapours such as those found in cleanroom air in semiconductor plants

 Application Note 046: Monitoring organic vapours in air – A comparison of thermal desorption and carbon disulfide (CS2) extraction

 This Application Note compares thermal desorption analysis of sorbent tubes with solvent extraction for the detection of volatile organic compounds in air.
-Particular benefits highlighted are the lower detection limits, higher reproducibility and cost savings, as well as avoiding the health & safety issues inherent to the use of CS2.
+Particular benefits highlighted are the lower detection limits, higher reproducibility and cost savings, as well as avoiding the health & safety issues inherent to the use of carbon disulfide.

 Application Note 053: Quantitative recovery and method validation of high-boiling SVOCs using TD–GC–MS